 What Would Anne Lamott Do?

 A few years post-college, I accepted a job with a local hotel and restaurant as their Marketing and PR Manager.
-Social media had just come on the scene—in terms of brands using it—which means my tasks back then involved a lot of what we’d call “old school marketing” now: real-life networking, local collaborations, in-house campaigns, and a handful of print magazine ads.
+Back then, the concept of brands using social media was still relatively new, which meant my tasks involved real-life networking, local collaborations, in-house campaigns, and a handful of print magazine ads.

 Even once Instagram entered the picture, I had no planning software, no editorial calendar, no policies or strategies to consult.
-Rather, I simply walked around the property snapping photos and editing them with the in-app filters, publishing content in real time—more or less—on a whim.
+Rather, I simply walked around the property snapping photos and editing them with the in-app filters, publishing content on a whim, in real time.

-Down in the kitchen of our farm-to-table restaurant, my friend Brad* could regularly be found butchering his own meat.
-He was always a bit of a freak about it, in my opinion, taking a little too much joy in slicing open dead animals before 9am.
-I can’t tell you how many times I’d wander down to the kitchen for a behind-the-scenes photo, only to be greeted by Brad holding up part of a pig carcass in one hand, a cleaver in the other, enthusiastically offering to pose for Instagram.
+Down in the kitchen of our farm-to-table restaurant, my friend Brad1 could regularly be found butchering his own meat.
+I can’t tell you how many times I’d wander down there for a behind-the-scenes photo, only to be greeted by Brad holding up part of a pig carcass in one hand, a cleaver in the other, enthusiastically offering to pose for Instagram.

 The full extent of my digital media efforts included a little bit of social media, email campaigns through Mailchimp, and a simple Wordpress blog promoting our wedding venue to potential brides.
-I had a good handle on the very few platforms I managed, and did my best to stay creative and innovative with what I had to work with.
-I was good at my job, and quickly got promoted.
-Later on, I’d proceed to win “Marketer of the Year” in a company-wide award ceremony, earning me name recognition not only within my own hotel, but in the entire hospitality group, a chain of 37 properties in all.
+I had a pretty good handle on the few platforms I managed, and did my best to stay creative and innovative.
+My second year of employment, I won “Marketer of the Year” in a company-wide award ceremony, earning me name recognition not only within my own hotel, but also within the entire hospitality group, a chain of 37 properties in all.

-I remember being so proud of that award at the time, gleaming, convinced I was definitely on the right career path.
-Marketing seemed like a perfect fit for me.
+I remember being so proud of that award at the time, positively beaming.

-Then again, if I think about how the two are connected, I would not hesitate to tell you that writing is definitely, certainly, undeniably part of marketing.
+When I think of how writing and marketing are connected, I would not hesitate to tell you that writing is definitely, certainly, undeniably part of marketing.

 I’ve been a lot slower to embrace the idea that marketing is part of being a writer.

 Starting an email list from scratch is a humbling process.
-I’ve been sending out a monthly newsletter for two whole years, and my email list is still 15% of my Instagram following.
-Every time I get ready to send an email out, I re-share the link in my Stories.
-And every single time, I feel like I’m standing on the corner of a busy intersection wearing a sandwich board, yelling into the abyss.
+Every time I share an Instagram story with a “subscribe here” link, I feel like I’m standing on the corner of a busy intersection wearing a sandwich board, yelling into the abyss.

 Hi!
 Hello!
 Yes, you!
 Wanna sign up for my emails?!!
 Anyone??
 Anyone??

-I asked around, “Hey, if I want to spend less time on social media and more time growing my newsletter, how would I do that?
+I ask around, “Hey, if I want to spend less time on social media and more time growing a newsletter, how would I do that?”

-The search results and forums and my own peers in the industry offered up the same answer, the same secret sauce: If you want to grow your email list, you need to make a lead magnet.
+The search results, online forums, and my own peers in the industry offer up the same answer, the same secret sauce: If you want to grow your email list, you need to make a lead magnet.

 I start paying attention to other people’s lead magnets, and begin to see them everywhere.
 Jenna Kutcher has three offers, right on her home page.
 Get my awesome worksheet!
 My free download!
 Free presets!
 The more and more I poke around, the more I realize how many writers offer lead magnets on their websites.
-Everywhere I look, there are freebies and guides and downloads.
+Everywhere I look, there are freebies and guides and downloads galore.
 Sign up here!
 Sign up here!
+Get this Awesome Free Thing!

-As I am prone to do, I want my lead magnet to be good.
+As I am prone to do with my textbook Enneagram 3 energy, I want my lead magnet to be good.
 Really good.

 I start thinking about it while I drive.
 While I take a shower.
 While I walk around the grocery store.
 Finally I land on what I think is a relatively good idea: five creative hacks for getting out of a rut.
 It’s helpful, addresses a felt need, and feels very in line with my own work and passions.
 Check, check, check.